alohacocoa/Empirical-Analysis-of-Human-Rights-Law/README.md

 slovakia
 table(slovakia)
 ```
-We can see, article 6 is the most violated article of 72 violations.
+We can see, article 6 is the most violated article by Slovakia with 72 violations.

 ##Step 9